 Our Pollinators are in Trouble: 1/3 of the food we eat is thanks to these amazing creatures.
 Our pollinators are currently in decline, due to loss of habitat, leaving less foraging space.
 The application of pesticides is another contributing factor.
 Insecticides, used to control pests in crops, is weakening and even destroying our beneficial pollinators.

 How You Can Help: Attracting pollinators to your garden is simple.
 By providing the right plants and trees, soon your backyard will be bursting with hummingbirds, bees and butterflies.
 By selecting flowers that will provide blooms throughout the changing seasons, you are assisting your local pollinators to flourish year round.
 Remember, even if you have a small space, potted plants work well, too.
 And, don’t forget to use organic methods when growing your plants.
 Most importantly, please allow the dandelions and wildflowers to live!
 These native plants are so important for our pollinators’ survival.

 Adding a shallow water source, to your backyard gardens, is another a great way you can help keep your local pollinators happy and hydrated.
 Remember to add water plants or rocks, to give your pollinators a safe place to land.

 Whether your interest is becoming a beekeeper, creating your own backyard pollinator sanctuary or just enjoying some sweet honey, Indigo Acres is here to help.
-Visit our Hive Tours and Beekeeper Sessions pages, for our 2019 programming options.
+Visit our Hive Tours page, for our 2020 programming options.

 Indigo Acres Apiary is a member of the Michigan Beekeepers’ Association and The American Beekeeping Federation.